Chandrabhan14/Nextjs-MusicCourse-web/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Technologies Used

+- **Next.js:** Utilized for building a fast and efficient React-based web application.
+- **React:** Used for building user interfaces.
+- **Tailwind CSS:** Employed for styling the website with a utility-first approach.
+- **API Routes:** Leveraged Next.js API routes for handling server-side logic and database operations.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: